Cloone GAA

-Cloone GAA is a Gaelic Athletic Association Gaelic football club in Cloone, County Leitrim, Ireland.
+Cloone GAA is a Gaelic Athletic Association (GAA) club in Cloone, County Leitrim, Ireland.
+It fields Gaelic football teams in competitions organised by Leitrim GAA.

 Cloone GAA was founded in 1906.
 The club amalgamated with Corduff around 1925/26 and with Riverstown around 1931/32.

 The club won the Leitrim Senior Football Championship eleven times between 1911 and 1980.

-Cloone currently compete in the Leitrim Junior A Football Championship.
+As of 2020, Cloone were competing in the Leitrim Junior A Football Championship.